MBoeree/MBoeree.github.io/_posts/2023-09-19-Observability-with-Spring-Boot-2.markdown

 Google Cloud Operations, formerly called Stackdriver, offers a comprehensive suite of monitoring and observability services.
 It provides a unified platform for collecting and analyzing metrics, logs, and traces across various GCP services, as well as other supported technologies.
 By utilizing the micrometer-registry-stackdriver dependency, we can seamlessly integrate our Spring Boot 2 application with Google Cloud Operations, gaining access to its powerful monitoring capabilities.
-The micrometer-registry-stackdriver dependency makes it possible to send the metric information from the application to GCP instead of the other way around and therefore not only allowing the applications to scale down to zero instances but also making it easy to collect metrics from multiple instances of the same application.
+The micrometer-registry-stackdriver dependency makes it possible to send the metric information from the application to GCP instead of the other way around.
+This does not only allow the applications to scale down to zero instances, but also makes it easy to collect metrics from multiple instances of the same application.

 ## Building our application
 To get started, we will need a Spring Boot 2 application and a Google Cloud Platform account.